Health and Wellness

-Can I still benefit from the HPV vaccine if I have already had sexual contact?
+Do I need the HPV vaccine if I have already had sexual contact?

 Yes.
-You can still benefit from the HPV vaccine if you have already had sexual contact before getting all three doses.
-This only applies if you have not been infected with the HPV types included in the vaccine.
+You can still benefit from the HPV vaccine if you have already had sexual contact with someone else.
+The vaccine can protect you from HPV types you haven't gotten yet.